npg70/galbreath-old/sources/kilkerran-graveyard-revisted.md

 ## Page 19

 [Mary Galbreath](people/galbreath-mary-1788.md) b.
-1788. the great grandmother is mentioned in the story of Mary Clark who died at age 2 on 7 Feb 1913.
+1788. is mentioned as the great grandmother of Mary Clark who died at age 2 on 7 Feb 1913.
 It ends with:

 > This stone is one of three, side by side, to the members of the Clark farming family,
 > which descends through Robert Clark and Mary Galbraith, and Robert Clark and